What are Oceanariums?

 Oceanariums are designed to be big enough to house several types of sea animals including sharks and sawfish.

 In Wall Aquariums

-Some oceanariums are designed to look like a giant wall that makes the whole room glow in a ocean blue hue.
-Many commercial businesses, such as malls, hotels, and restaurants seek large in wall aquarium designs.
+Some oceanariums are designed to look like a giant wall that makes the whole room glow in an ocean blue hue.
+Many commercial businesses, such as malls, hotels, and restaurants seek large in-wall aquarium designs.

 Most Oceanariums are also designed with openings that can provide viewing on the aquatic animals from above.
 Some are also designed to have a coastal feel with walkways, ocean themes, rock work and landscaping around the openings.